 - The Lobster: When people move into the hotel, their personal belongings are removed, and they are given new clothes and underwear.
 Men get grey trousers, blue and white shirts and a blazer.
 Women get a halter neck dress.

 - Harry Dresden, of The Dresden Files is almost never seen in anything other than a black duster, black jeans, and a grey T-shirt unless the plot call for a change in wardrobe.
-The duster is justified as being so heavily enchanted with various protective spells that it's as good as armour, and Harry spends a lot of time In Harm's Way; everything else is just down to him being very set in his ways and not inclined to change a working formula, not to mention a man of limited means.
+The duster is so heavily enchanted with various protective spells that it's as good as armour, and Harry spends a lot of time In Harm's Way; everything else is just down to him being very set in his ways and not inclined to change a working formula, not to mention a man of limited means.

 - He attempts to use the trope to his advantage in Small Favor when running and hiding from Summer's goons.
 He ditches the black duster, and gives it to Thomas, along with a kind of Clone Form spell, thinking that Summer would hunt for Thomas, and make things easier for Harry.
 This comes around to bite Harry when Tiny Gruff shows up.